stephencweiss/stephencharlesweiss.com/content/blog/2020-07-13/monotonic-stacks-iterating-lists-changing-values.md

     if (!heights || !heights.length) return 0
     let stack = [] // tracks _indices_
     let max = 0
-    let index = 0
+    let currentPosition = 0
-    while (index < heights.length) {
+    while (currentPosition < heights.length) {
-        const current = heights[index]
+        const currentHeight = heights[currentPosition]
-        const stackPeekVal = heights[stack[stack.length - 1]] // if the stack is empty, stackPeekVal is undefined
+        const stackPeekHeight = heights[stack[stack.length - 1]] // if the stack is empty, stackPeekHeight is undefined
-        if (stack.length == 0 || stackPeekVal <= current) {
+        if (stack.length == 0 || stackPeekHeight <= currentHeight) {
-            // increase the index on the way _up_, a consequence of this, however, is that the index is one place ahead stack.push(index)
+            stack.push(currentPosition)
-            index += 1
+            currentPosition += 1
         } else {
             const top = stack.pop()
-            const area = calculateArea({ stack, top, heights, index }) max = Math.max(max, area)
+            const area = calculateArea({ stack, top, heights, currentPosition }) max = Math.max(max, area)
         }
     }
     while (stack.length) {
         const top = stack.pop()
-        const area = calculateArea({ stack, top, heights, index }) max = Math.max(max, area)
+        const area = calculateArea({ stack, top, heights, currentPosition }) max = Math.max(max, area)
     }
     return max
 }

-function calculateArea({ stack, top, heights, index }) {
+function calculateArea({ stack, top, heights, currentPosition }) {
     const height = heights[top]
-    const width = stack.length ? index - stack[stack.length - 1] - 1 : index
+    const width = stack.length
+        ? currentPosition - stack[stack.length - 1] - 1
+        : currentPosition
     return height * width
 }
 ```

 ## Wrap Up

 Using a monotonic stack is a great way to keep track of the distance between elements for comparisons.

-In our case it was to calculate the maximum area of a rectangle, but it can also be used for finding the "next largest number" (or a variant) such Labula Dong discussed with [heights](https://labuladong.gitbook.io/algo-en/ii.-data-structure/monotonicstack) or as Akhil wrote about on Dev.to [daily temperatures](https://dev.to/akhilpokle/daily-temperature-and-monotonic-stack-2223).

-## Footnotes

--   <sup>1</sup>
+Typically these are used to find the next neighbor that meets a condition.
+In our case, it was the next neighbor who was less than our current height (on the way up).
+When we got there, we found the area.

+Some other examples from around the internet that I found helpful in understanding these stacks include Labula Dong's discussion on [heights](https://labuladong.gitbook.io/algo-en/ii.-data-structure/monotonicstack) and Akhil's Dev.to post on [daily temperatures](https://dev.to/akhilpokle/daily-temperature-and-monotonic-stack-2223).